- Get experience in child health

 - Speak to the paediatricians where you work

 - Beyond medical school...

 Get experience in child health

 Doctors who apply to paediatrics are assessed on their understanding of paediatrics and child health and need to demonstrate clinical competences commensurate with those of a UK foundation doctor.
-But, they do not need extensive prior experience nor specific knowledge to join our training programme.
+But, they do not need extensive prior paediatric experience nor paediatric-specific knowledge to join our training programme.

-We know that exposure to paediatrics at medical school can be limited.
-So we encourage you to take advantage of any opportunities to get involved in child health.
-Those experiences will help you decide whether to apply for paediatrics.
-And if you do apply, they'll help you feel more prepared for your application and interview.
+We know that exposure to paediatrics at medical school can be limited, so we encourage you to take advantage of any opportunities to get involved in child health - whether shadowing, volunteering or placements in related areas.
+Those experiences will help you decide whether to apply for paediatrics and help you feel more prepared for your application and interview.